When you join a course as a learner, you will automatically receive in-app and/or email notifications:

 Select the bell icon in the upper right corner of your account.

-The digest will simply send you a list of all uncleared in-app notifications.
+The digest will simply send you a list of all unread in-app notifications.

-To unsubscribe from the email digest, select "Never" and save your changes.
+To unsubscribe from the email digest, select "Never."

 Manage your discussion subscriptions

-If you’d like to get updates about a particular question that someone else asked, hit the "Subscribe" button on the question and you’ll be notified when someone responds.
-Select "Unsubscribe" to stop receiving notifications.
+If you’d like to get updates about a particular question that someone else asked, hit the bell icon on the question and you’ll be notified when someone responds.
+Select the bell icon again to stop receiving notifications.

 You can follow any in-app or emailed notification straight to the original discussion by clicking on it.
-Once the discussion opens, use the unsubscribe button to stop receiving further notifications.
+Once the discussion opens, click or tap the bell icon to stop receiving further notifications.

 💡Tip: You can also respond to someone by replying to an email notification.
 Simply write your response above the reply line and press send.
 (Just be aware that your automatic email signature will be sent with your reply unless you remove it.)